EdwardCoom/Term-Project/README.md

 ## Program usage.

-To launch the program, once the dependancies are installed, navigate to the src folder and use the command "npx vite".
+To launch the program, once the dependencies are installed from the previous guide, navigate to the src folder and use the command "npx vite".
 This will start a localhost server, which you can open from the browser, or press 'o' in the terminal to open a tab automatically.
 Make sure to press 'q' in the terminal to quit when done.

 ### How to Play and Implemented Interface
 Upon loading, You will begin in "free look" mode, and it will be white's turn.
 Please see below for a detailed description of how to move the camera.
 To move a piece, please click it directly with the mouse, and then click the square you'd like to move to.
-You may take a piece by seleting the square where the piece resides, or by clicking the opposing piece directly.
+You may take a piece by selecting the square where the piece resides, or by clicking the opposing piece directly.
 To cancel a move, use the right click.
-To alter the perspective view, toggle AI, or start a new game -- use the Options menu at the top left by clicking it and then selecting the option you want from the drop down menu.
-The Option selection interfaces work as follows.
+To alter the perspective view, toggle the AI, or start a new game, use the Options menu at the top left by clicking it, and then by selecting the option you want from the drop down menu.
+The Option selection interfaces work as follows:

 * Perspectives